Are you an IT professional or a recent graduate looking to extend your existing skills with an advanced MS in Data Science in Ireland?

-One of the momentous occasions in UCC was when Professor Eugene C Freude was awarded the world’s most prestigious award in AI; International Joint Conferences of AI.
+One of the momentous occasions at UCC was when Professor Eugene C Freude was awarded the world’s most prestigious award in AI; International Joint Conferences of AI.

 The syllabus is designed to equip two types of graduates with skills in data science.
 Firstly, math graduates who wish to learn programming skills for data analysis.
-Secondly, the computer geeks wanting to lap into data analytics.
+Secondly, computer geeks want to lap into data analytics.

-As you pass the first semester, the core modules swoop in to help you seize the day at your workplace by inculcating skills in advanced database technologies, advanced statistics, relational databases.
+As you pass the first semester, the core modules swoop in to help you seize the day at your workplace by teaching skills in advanced database technologies, advanced statistics, and relational databases.

 The course covers modules for graduates wishing to venture into research.